slowernews/hamster-system/README.md

 *hamster budget: organize your money*

-- simple and practical: only requires a couple of hours everty quarter.
+- simple and practical: *feel in control* of your finances using just a couple of hours every quarter.
 Minimum overhead.

 #### Possible painpoint?